-The Health Department is negotiating with several homeowners on Stonybrook Road that have had their property contaminated by the nearby town's landfill.
-Under discussion is the purchase of some homes and compensation for others, Health Director Wayne Attridge told the Board of Health Wednesday night.
+The Health Department is negotiating with several homeowners on Stonybrook Road that have had their property Under discussion is the purchase of some homes and compensation for others, Health Director Wayne Attridge told the Board of Health Wednesday night.

 The board is scheduled to meet with the Board of Supervisors Tuesday in closed session to discuss the details of the negotiations with the five or six homeowners.
 The homeowners and their attorneys have been negotiating with town counsel Lisa Mead and Attridge.